Danny Morrison (cricketer)

 Daniel Kyle Morrison (born 3 February 1966) is a New Zealand cricket commentator and former cricketer.
-He specialised as a pace bowler with a useful outswinger.
-He made his test debut for New Zealand in 1987 at the age of 21 against Australia.
+He specialised as a pace bowler and was known for his useful outswinger.
+He made his Test debut for New Zealand in 1987 at the age of 21, playing against Australia.

 International career

-His most notable bowling accomplishment occurred on 25 March 1994, when he took a hat-trick in a One Day International (ODI) against India.
+His most notable bowling accomplishment occurred on 25 March 1994 when he took a hat-trick in a One Day International (ODI) match against India.
 He is one of only three New Zealanders and twenty-two players worldwide to have taken an ODI hat-trick.

-On 28 January 1997, Morrison made his final appearance for his national team, and contributed 14 runs in a 106-run partnership with Nathan Astle for the tenth wicket against England, to save the match.
+On 28 January 1997, Morrison made his final appearance for his national team, contributing 14 runs in a 106-run partnership with Nathan Astle for the tenth wicket against England, which saved the match.
 He was dropped from the team after the match.

-During his international career, Morrison played for New Zealand in three Cricket World Cups - 1987, 1992 and 1996.
+During his international career, Morrison represented New Zealand in three Cricket World Cups: 1987, 1992, and 1996.